Who we are and what we do

 We are a group of socially committed professionals from a broad range of backgrounds.
 We are based in Hamburg, a German port-city with a long history of engagement with the world.
 Every member of our team is passionate about supporting human rights beyond our small community.
 Our mission is to raise awareness and provoke debate on a broad spectrum of human rights issues.
 We aim to support important causes currently in the public eye, as well as those receiving too little or no attention.

-Our Salons feature experts who provide in-depth perspectives on human rights in a variety of cultural and political contexts.
+Our Salons and Newsletters feature experts who provide in-depth perspectives on human rights in a variety of cultural and political contexts.
 Our goal is to facilitate meaningful, personal dialogue that informs, educates and challenges all participants.
-Previous guest-speakers include:
+Previous guest-speakers and interlocutors include:

 • Kai Strittmatter, Author and Journalist (2019, Salon ‘China – The invisible dictatorship)